Shigella and Salmonella cases reported in travellers returning from Cape Verde

 • Avoid fresh fruit that you have not peeled yourself and salads not washed with bottled or boiled water.

-• Avoid swallowing water from ponds, lakes and untreated swimming pools.
+• Avoid swallowing water from ponds, lakes and swimming pools.

-• Drink plenty of 'safe' fluids, such as bottled water, or tap water that has been boiled and cooled, and use oral rehydration solutions so that you do not become dehydrated.
+• drink plenty of 'safe' fluids, such as bottled water, or tap water that has been thoroughly boiled and cooled

-• Get early medical advice if you are at greater risk of complications from Shigella infection, this includes babies/young children, older adults, pregnant women and people who are immunosuppressed or have ongoing health conditions.
+• get early medical advice if you are at greater risk of complications from Shigella or Salmonella infections – this includes babies/young children, older adults, pregnant women and people

 When you return